 We used a regular UK residential internet connection, exactly the same as you would be using, no high-priority, unrealistic automated testing here.

 Our ‘home' speed at the time of testing was: 198.1 Mbps

 We tested a range of WeVPN's servers using their Windows client downloading a test file three times.
 We then took the average speed at the midway point of each download.
 Here are the results:

 Overall speeds on the service were excellent.
-The UK server suffered just a 7% speed loss compared to our regular connection which is outstanding.
+The UK server suffered very little speed loss compared to our regular connection which is outstanding.

 We also had a feel for the service when using it to carry out daily tasks such as web-browsing, email sending and video streaming.
 We didn't suffer any noticeable slowdowns, which is good news.

 It goes without saying that this is simply a snapshot of speed at a particular time.
 Results can vary wildly and there's no guarantee you would achieve the same.
 Your own connection may fare worse, or it may even perform better.

 WeVPN makes a point of emphasising it's no user logs policy all over its website and marketing.
 But experienced VPN users will know that most providers do this and the devil is usually in the detail.

 - No logging of connection details including when one is connecting, connected or disconnected;

 - No logging of VPN session connection details including timestamp, duration, or location of connection;